- If Flash Player is not working on Internet Explorer, it might be because you enabled ActiveX filtering.

 - Select Safety and click ActiveX Filtering if it’s ticked to deselect it.

-- Adding websites to Compatibility View might display their Flash Player content.
-To do that, open the website that doesn’t display the Flash content in Internet Explorer
+- Open the website that doesn’t display the Flash content in Internet Explorer

 - Click the Tools button in IE.